rdbo/go-tests/README.md

 - Strange keywords.
 First example I would say is the keyword `range`.
 It can do many different things, like iterating through a map, arrays and slices, and variadic arguments.
 What it can't do is iterate through a range of numbers.
 So why is it called range?
 Second example is the keyword `rune`.
 They purposefully avoid using the word `char` (for character) because a rune is supposed to represent Unicode code points instead of characters - I think this is overthinking about semantics.

+- Quirky time formatting.
+The Go standard library doesn't format time using the very much standardized strftime format (`%a, %d %b %Y`).
+Instead, it tells you to format a specific date.
+The strftime format I mentioned before would become this: `Mon, 02 Jan 2006`.
+This looks harder to parse, longer, and also is not standardized.

 These things aside, there are some good things I like about it:
 - It has a very powerful standard library, which I think is the major selling point for the language.
 Unlike Rust, it has a very robust standard library with so many different modules for everyday use.
 I think that is a positive thing for GoLang.
 - The goroutines are a pretty interesting implementation of asynchronous communication.
 It is built in the language, and everything is very simple.
 Another plus for it.